kinu/speculative-loading/README.md

 ## Terminology

 - **Speculative loading** -- web platform features that are proposed and designed for speculatively fetching resources in order to accelerate next navigations.
 Namely, pre* features that are defined in [resource-hints](https://w3c.github.io/resource-hints/) (`prefetch`, `prerender` etc) and emerging features like [Portals](https://github.com/WICG/portals) (where a page can be previewed before being navigated into).
+This document often just use the term 'speculative loading' for cross-origin speculative loading.
 - **Referrer page** -- a source page that can initiate speculative loading by inserting a relevant HTML tag, e.g. `<prefetch>`, for the resource that is likely used by the next navigation.
 Typically the page would have an anchor tag pointing to the same page for navigation.
 - **Target page** -- a target page that can be navigated from the referrer page.
 Its resource might be speculatively fetched by a speculative loading before the user actually navigates to the page, and if that's the case the navigation can finish more quickly.